cellml/libcellml/docs/setup.rst

 Finally
 =======
-You are all done and ready to start development, read :ref:`Building <dev_building>` on how to build libCellML.
+You are all done and ready to start development, read :ref:`Building <configure_and_build>` on how to build libCellML.
-Then, read :ref:`Contribution <dev_contribution>` to get your changes into libCellML's prime repository.
+Then, read :ref:`Contribution <contributing>` to get your changes into libCellML's prime repository.